 You can cut down mowing time by spacing out your paths to get more grass cut in less time.
 This seems reasonable, but when your paths are too wide and not overlapped correctly, you can miss strips of grass leaving you with an uneven cut.

 It may take a little practice to accurately figure out the right spacing for each path.
-Figuring the right spacing will allow you to get the best cut while saving on time.
+Figuring out the right spacing will allow you to get the best cut while saving time.

 Riding Mower Deck Shell is Damaged